joshuabmoore/MPSTime.jl/docs/src/index.md

 ```

 ## Usage
-See the [Classification](@ref) section and other sidebars for a basic usage examples.
+See the sidebars for a basic usage examples.
 We're continually adding more features and documentation as we go.

 ## Citation